Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: Introduction

 \subsection{Motivations and Contributions}

 Most of the existing research contributions for DoF enhancement in PASS-assisted communications have concentrated on multi-waveguide architectures.
 However, linearly increasing the number of waveguides to acquire DoF gains inevitably incurs prohibitive hardware overhead and deployment complexity.
 Therefore, achieving spatial multiplexing within a single-waveguide architecture represents a significant yet challenging objective.
 Driven by this motivation, the novel C-PASS architecture was proposed to unlock the spatial potential of a single waveguide.
 However, current investigations into C-PASS are preliminary, with the achievable DoF strictly limited to $\text{DoF}=2$.
 Despite its promise, such restricted spatial multiplexing capability is inadequate to meet the stringent spectral efficiency and massive connectivity requirements for B6G networks.
+This limitation arises because existing C-PASS designs rely on co-located input-port feeding, which provides only two guided propagation directions to distinguish signals.

 To fully exploit the potential of C-PASS, in this paper, we propose a generalized C-PASS framework designed to break the limited DoF constraint.
+By distributing input ports along the waveguide, the proposed framework creates distinct bidirectional guided paths for different input ports, thereby removing the two-direction bottleneck.
 More particularly, we derive closed-form expressions for the achievable DoF and power scaling laws.
 Based on the proposed C-PASS modeling, a joint transmit and pinching beamforming optimization algorithm is developed to maximize the system sum-rate.
 The main contributions are summarized as follows: \begin{itemize} \item We propose a more general framework for C-PASS architecture.
 Within this framework, we derive the performance analysis for the DoF and power scaling law of the proposed C-PASS.
 These theoretical results reveal that the C-PASS can achieve $\text{DoF} = \min\{M,K\}$ and the power gain of $\mathcal{O}(P_T M)$, where $M$ and $K$ denote the number of input ports and user antennas, respectively, and $P_T$ denotes the transmit power.

 \item We consider a C-PASS empowered MIMO downlink communications, where one single-waveguide C-PASS serves multiple users simultaneously.
 In particular, we formulate a joint optimization problem for designing the transmit and pinching beamforming to maximize the multi-user sum rate.